ftrinca/queue-aware-diffusion-sampling/README.md

 - `plots/`
   - Exported figures used in the report/slides.
 - `logs/`
-  - Logs / raw outputs from runs (if applicable).
+  - Logs / raw outputs from runs.
-- `bib/`
+  -
-  - BibTeX entries for datasets, models, and related work (if applicable).

-(Adapt folder names if yours differ—this README is structured to match what you described.)

 ---

 ## Method overview